bodo-ai/Bodo/README.md

 2. *Non-Data Workloads:*
 Prioritize applications in data engineering, data science, and AI/ML.
 Bodo is not designed for general-purpose use cases that are non-data-centric.

-3. *Real-time Compilation:*
+3. *Real-time:*
-Bodo is not yet optimized for small, fast workloads (e.g., workloads with execution times of only a few seconds).
+Bodo DataFrames, JIT and BodoSQL are not yet optimized for small, fast workloads (e.g., workloads with execution times of only a few seconds).

 ## Key Features